hytest-org/hytest/environment_set_up/ManualConfig-HPC.md

 ## Configure Jupyter

 Jupyter notebook servers include a password for security.
-First we generate the Jupyter config file then set a password:
+This will control who can use your personal jupyter server on the HPC.
+First we generate the Jupyter config file then set the password:

 ```text
 jupyter server --generate-config